Safe Harbour - British Columbia / Yukon

 Managers and staff within Safe Harbour Certified Locations are prepared to provide respectful, equitable treatment to anyone walking in their door and to offer an immediate and temporary safe refuge for anyone facing mistreatment or discrimination.

-Some of our Safe Harbour-certified locations include the Comox Valley Airport (YQQ), Canada Safeway, Vancity, RBC, TD Canada Trust, Ten Thousand Villages, Vancouver Island University, The University of the Fraser Valley, Yukon College, the City of Vancouver, the City of Burnaby, the Surrey Board of Trade, Service Canada, The Canadian Red Cross, the YMCA, Literacy Alberni Society, the Powell River Association for Community Living, and the Burnaby RCMP detachment.
+A sample of our Safe Harbour-certified locations include the Comox Valley Airport (YQQ), Canada Safeway, Vancity, RBC, TD Canada Trust, Ten Thousand Villages, Vancouver Island University, The University of the Fraser Valley, Yukon College, the City of Vancouver, the City of Winnipeg, the City of Burnaby, the Surrey Board of Trade, Service Canada, The Canadian Red Cross, the YMCA, Literacy Alberni Society, the Powell River Association for Community Living, and the Burnaby RCMP.

 There are now over 1,000 Safe Harbour-certified locations in BC, Alberta, Manitoba, and Newfoundland!
 Please click here for a complete list of list of Safe Harbour certified locations.